Mike Adams and Hakeem Anwar Unveil AI-Powered Privacy with Above Phone, Robots, and...

 Because I've used like Libre and others, and they have their own proprietary file formats.

-Yes, they use ODL, I think.
+Yeah, say use ODL, I think.

 And it's funny, you know, among the team, we always have a competition.

-It's like, no, OnlyOffice is is best.
+It's like, no, OnlyOffice is the best.

 No, LibreOffice is best.

-And anyways, I so I really like OnlyOffice because if you come from a Windows environment, like all the formulas are the same.
+And anyways, so I really like OnlyOffice because if you come from a Windows environment, like all the formulas are the same.

-So let's just look at this guy.
+So let's look at this guy.

 So you can load up an XLS spreadsheet in this Office suite.